Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 How do I know if my muscles are sore or injured?

-DOMS is different than the burn you feel in your quads during a challenging pose, such as Utkatasana (Chair Pose).
-That’s called acute muscle soreness and is lactic acid building up in your muscles.
+The achy stiffness that presents 12 to 72 hours after you exercise is your body repairing those damaged fibers, otherwise known as delayed-onset muscle soreness (DOMS).
+DOMS is different than the burn you feel in your quads during Utkatasana (Chair Pose).
+That’s acute muscle soreness and is the effect of lactic acid building up in your muscles.
 This usually goes away as soon as you move out of the pose.

-If you feel acute pain while you’re working out or immediately afterward, it’s more likely that you’ve injured yourself and are not experiencing DOMS.
+If you feel acute pain while you’re working out or immediately afterward, it’s more likely that you’ve injured yourself and need to seek the advice of a physician.

 Is it better to stretch sore muscles or let them rest?

 One of the ways to help your body recover and ease DOMS is to get in some easy movement.
 While that might be the last thing you want to do, increasing circulation and blood flow will help your body repair your muscles faster.
-That doesn’t mean a full-on workout, mind you—we’re talking about some gentle stretching, a quick walk, or an easy bike ride.
+That doesn’t mean a full-on workout—we’re talking about easy stretching, a slow walk, or a casual ride.

-Stretching sore muscles can provide some much-wanted relief, so here are a few of our favorite yoga poses for reducing muscle stiffness and maybe even making that walk from the couch to the kitchen a little easier.
+Stretching sore muscles can bring measurable relief by reducing muscle stiffness and maybe even making that walk from couch to bed easier.

 6 yoga stretches for sore muscles